magnuspalmblad/averageRegions/README.md

 ![screenshot](./pictures/averageRegions.png)

 Tooltips provide additional cues on the different elements of the GUI.
 Hover with the mouse pointer over a button to see what action it will trigger.
+If not providing new regions of interest, average spectra from all regions, their subregions and subsubregions in the SCiLS Lab dataset are automatically exported to a flat list of files in a directory of the same name as the SCiLS Lab dataset, with the hierarchy preserved in the filenames.

 ### 3.1 Selecting the regions file